ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 (g) Encouraging the establishment of comprehensive development programs in health care institutions and organizations.

-(h) Strengthening the Association’s position as the primary authority on health care philanthropy.
+(h) Strengthening the Association’s position as the definitive authority on health philanthropy.

 ARTICLE III: MEMBERSHIP